 Baby bath items

-A diaper bag is essential for leaving the house, which at a minimum you’ll have to do for baby checkups.
+A diaper bag is essential for leaving the house, which, at a minimum, you’ll have to do for baby checkups.
 You don’t need a fancy diaper bag.
-You can just use a regular backpack or shoulder bag.
-But you need something dedicated to holding those essential baby items you’ll need to go on outings.
+You can just use a regular backpack or shoulder bag (though, they probably won’t come with insulated pouches for bottles).
+But you need a bag dedicated to holding those essential baby items you’ll need to go on outings.
 That way, you can just grab and go.
 Pack diapers, wipes, and an extra outfit in your diaper bag.
 I also have grocery bags for easily throwing away diapers and disposable changing pads in mine.

 That’s it.
 Those are the essential baby items that you need to buy.
 There are a few items, like receiving blankets, diaper cream, and baby nail clippers, that you might want to have on hand too.
 But pretty much everything else might make your life easier, but you don’t need it.
 If you’re on a budget, just stick to the essentials for now.
 You can always add something if you need to.